doubleirish/jwsc_getting_started/README.md

 ##sdkman!
 The included [sdkman](http://sdkman.io/) tool makes it easy to install and manage tools like maven, gradle and springboot-cli without worrying about PATHS and environmental variables.
 In the old days to install a tool like maven or gradle you would have to do the following :-

 * find the tool on the web and download it
 * extract it into a directory
 * possibly fix file permissions
 * add a XYZ_HOME environmental variable
 * add the XYZ_HOME\bin directory to your PATH variable

-The sdkman utility simplfies all of the above and also makes it easy to have multiple versions of tools like maven and gradle and easily switch between versions.
+The sdkman utility simplifies all of the above and also makes it easy to have multiple versions of tools like maven and gradle and easily switch between versions.
 This tool is already included in the attached Vagrantfile .